 If a child is injured, the Site Director will take whatever steps necessary to obtain emergency medical care.
 These steps may include, but are not limited to:

-- Administer appropriate first aid. - Site Director will contact a parent/guardian/guardian or emergency contact. - The Site Director will call Emergency Services at their discretion.
+- Administer appropriate first aid. - Site Director will contact a parent/quardian or emergency contact. - The Site Director will call 911 at their discretion.

 Serious Injuries and Illness